cudevmaxwell/maximumlinkeddata/README.md

 Let's see how many N-Quads we can get to before [OR2015](http://www.or2015.net/) starts.

+##Rules:

+You can only use data that can be found at [https://scholarworks.iupui.edu/handle/1805/6451](https://scholarworks.iupui.edu/handle/1805/6451).
+For example, we can't go and find the http://xmlns.com/foaf/spec/#term_homepage for the author.

 ##Current status:

-* 8 N-Quads at 2312 Characters
+* 11 N-Quads at 2948 Characters
-* 3 Prefixes/Contexts
+* 4 Prefixes/Contexts

 ##Tools: